httvhutceoscop/VNT-Resume/CV.md

 ## Experience
 ### FujitechjJSC
 *From March 2017 to present*
-- Programming website using PHP and Yii2 framework, Laravel.
+- Programming website using PHP and Yii2 framework, Laravel, AngularJS.
 - Server administration, installing and configuring Linux server on  Centos with webservices such as: Apache, Nginx, PHP và MySQL.
 Almost using Docker.
 - Deploy, release products by using Git.